Alano-Peirce/AAPI-data-report/README.md

-# AANHPI-data-report
+# AAPI-data-report
-This data report, titled "Snapshots of Diversity", presents all manner of sociodemographic data on Nevada's AANHPI (Asian American, Native Hawaiian, and Pacific Islander) population.
+This data report, titled "Snapshots of Diversity", presents all manner of sociodemographic data on Nevada's AANHPI (Asian American, Native Hawaiian, and other Pacific Islander) population.
 In order to promote a more nuanced understanding of broader trends, the data is disaggregated (broken up) by ethnicity where possible.
+Further disaggregations (e.g. by age group) are also present in some data sections.

 The data in the report is separated into the following sections: